Commercial Real Estate Glossary

 Rentable Square Footage -

 Triple Net - Written often as "nnn" or "net net net".
-"Nets" are charges paid by the landlord that are often passed through to a commercial tenant, which is typical in a retail lease.
+"Nets" are charges paid by the landlord that are often passed through to a commercial tenant, a practice common in retail leases.
 In a "triple-net" lease, there are 3 nets passed through: Property taxes, base building insurance, and Common Area Maintenance (CAM), which often includes management fees.
 While this is common in retail leases and uncommon in office leases (which are often "full service"), remember that everything is negotiable.
 When the tenant pays the nets, it pays a percentage that equals its percentage use of the entire building.
-Nets can change as taxes change and as costs go up, or as maintenance is performed, so the nets are an estimate that is often adjusted at least annually.
+Nets can change as taxes change and as costs go up, or as maintenance is performed, so the nets are an estimate that are often adjusted at least annually.

 City Grid Real Estate is a full service commercial real estate brokerage and property marketing firm, specializing in the sale and leasing of commercial real estate transactions in the District of Columbia, Maryland and Virginia.